chzhan647/Podcast-Chatbot-PodcastBot-LangChain-GPT/README.md

-# Podcast-Chatbot-PodcastBot-LangChain-GPT
+# PodcastBot-LangChain-GPT

-## 1. build an app for chatbot about conan o brien needs a friend
-## 2. in this app, also allow for recommendation
+Building a podcast recommendation system with Langchain and OpenAI, launching on Streamlit